demetrios-koziris/Dawson-Enhanced/README.md

 # Dawson Enhanced
-Chrome Extension integrating teacher ratings and course seat availability into the Dawson Timetable and Registration Guide
+Browser Extension integrating teacher ratings and course seat availability into the Dawson Timetable and Registration Guide